ank1traj/portfolio/content/jobs/gfg/index.md

 url: 'https://geeksforgeeks.com/'
 ---

-- Submit work to editors for input and approval
+- Submitted work to editors for input and approval
-- Write a clear technical blog.
+- Wrote some clear technical blogs.
-- Prepare well-structured drafts using Content Management Systems.
+- Prepared well-structured drafts using Content Management Systems.